 - To develop physically, mentally and socially

 - To participate as an active citizen

-We have achieved BRONZE and are now working towards SILVER.
+We have achieved SILVER and are now working towards GOLD.

 The award recognises achievement under the following four aspects of school life:

 - Leadership and management for embedding the values of the UNCRC in the life of the school

 - Knowledge and understanding of CRC